EiriniMits/Popular-Movies/README.md

 # Popular Movies App

-## API Key
+## Instalation

 The app uses [The Movie Database](http://themoviedb.org) API to get movie information and posters.
 You must provide your own API key in order to build the app.
-When you obtain API key, replace YOUR_API_KEY with your API key in the~/.gradle/gradle.properties file.
+When you obtain API key, replace YOUR_API_KEY with your API key in the ~/.gradle/gradle.properties file.
 ```
 buildTypes.each {
         it.buildConfigField 'String', 'API_KEY', api_key